mrhouzlane/Botminator/README.md

 ### Strategy to choose the "right" DEX :

 - Take into account the tax(fees) in the arbitrage while setting up orders.
+- Oracle exchange price feed choice : not necessarily the connected exchange <depends on strategy : more liquid exchange will give you more insight into the potential direction of token price>

 ### Analysis Tools :